Healey suggests defence spending increase ‘something over £6bn’, not £13.4bn

 He added: “In real terms, taking in inflation, it would be something over £6 billion.
 Either way, this is a big boost for defence.”

-Paul Johnson, the director of the Institute for Fiscal Studies, said on Tuesday that ministers were playing “silly games with numbers” and had provided “totally inconsistent figures” measured against different benchmarks.
+Paul Johnson, director of the Institute for Fiscal Studies, said on Tuesday that ministers are playing “silly games with numbers” and have provided “totally inconsistent figures” measured against different benchmarks.

 The think tank’s associate director, Ben Zaranko, had earlier suggested the increase in spending would amount to around £6 billion, rather than the £13.4 billion the PM had indicated.